onelightLec/gspGenome_S23/README.md

 # gspGenome_S23
-The Complex Genome Course - Summer 2023
+The Complex Genome Course of the Graduate Seminar Program (GSP) - Summer 2023